 WHO WE SERVE

-Operating in San Francisco, San Mateo, Alameda, and Sonoma counties, Success Centers serves marginalized members of the community, mostly young people ages 16 to 24.
+Operating in San Francisco, San Mateo, Alameda, and Sonoma counties, Success Centers serves annually serves about 2,500 marginalized members of the community, mostly young people ages 16 to 24.
 More than 95 percent are low-income and nearly 90 percent are people of color, with the majority being African American and Latin.
 Many must overcome community violence, disrupted bonding due to multiple childhood losses and placements, undiagnosed disabilities, severe trauma, and more.
 Some are incarcerated or returning from incarceration.
 Roughly one in three are foster youth.

 To empower marginalized community members through education, employment, and art, so they may develop a positive self-image as well as a sense of hope and purpose for their future.